Barents Sea Exploration Collaboration

 Some people think Equinor is drilling in the Arctic alongside icebergs and polar bears.

-Drilling in the Barents Sea is little different from the rest of the Norwegian continental shelf, where we been safely exploring for oil for nearly 50 years.
+Drilling in the Barents Sea is actually little different from the rest of the Norwegian continental shelf, where we been safely exploring for oil for nearly 50 years.
 130 wells have already been drilled in the Barents Sea, with no serious incidents.
 Even so, we upgraded our emergency preparedness significantly.